Quick Tour: The Sample Object

 SSU None

-Weight w
+Weight weight

 With replacement False